-There have been several comparative albedo studies for ship-tracks (e.g., Schreier et al., 2007; Christensen and Stephens, 2011, 2012; Peters et al., 2011; Chen et al, 2012), as well as other emission sources such as volcanic plumes in the boundary layer (Yuan et al 2011, Gasso et al 2008).
-Some of these uncertainties could also be addressed through experiments that intentionally introduce aerosols while monitoring cloud properties, such as the recent E-PEACE experiment (Eastern Pacific Emitted Aerosol Cloud Experiment; Chen et al. 2012).
-Whether the aerosols are introduced in a controlled experiment, or the effects of current aerosol emissions are monitored, there are gaps in our observational capabilities.
-Table 1 summarizes current capabilities and gaps in observations of key parameters for past field experiments as well as satellite observations.
+There have been several comparative albedo studies for ship-tracks (e.g., Schreier et al. 2007; Christensen and Stephens 2011; Peters et al. 2011; Chen et al. 2012), as well as other emission sources such as volcanic plumes in the boundary layer (Yuan et al. 2011; Gassó 2008).
+Some of the uncertainties above could also be addressed through experiments that intentionally introduce aerosols while monitoring cloud properties, such as the recent Eastern Pacific Emitted Aerosol Cloud Experiment (Russell et al. 2013).
+Whether the aerosols are introduced in a controlled experiment or the effects of current aerosol emissions are monitored, there are gaps in our observational capabilities.
+Table 1 summarizes capabilities and gaps in observations of key parameters for past field experiments as well as satellite observations.